A high-quality building access system will enhance the security of your sites.

 "We're definitely going to be using the SNMP on T/Mon, because that's how we're going to be bringing back the Zhone alarms, the Metaswitch alarms, and the Cisco alarms," Sherwood said.
 "That will all come back to the T/Mon in one alarm window."

-Miller and Sherwood also discussed their vision for deployment of the DPS Building Access System, which leverages an existing deployment of monitoring equipment to efficiently support electronic door control.
+Miller and Sherwood also discussed their vision for deployment of the DPS Building Access System.
+Their goal was to leverage the same IP connectivity and monitoring foundation already used for alarming to support electronic door control.

 "We're looking to keep the T/Mon at the CO to control doors via IP," Miller explained.
 "We have Ethernet at every site.
 We can put the Building Access System on any vLAN we want to.
 There's a little switch at each site.
 You just plug it in and there you go."